tomwechsler/KVM-Virtualization-with-Rocky-Linux/A04/03_Installing_virt-manager.md

 `unix_sock_rw_perms = "0770"`

-> Save and exit the file.
+> Save and exit the file

 9. Now, let's add `tom` to the `libvirt` group:
 ```